Orlando Arcia Player Props: Braves vs. Pirates

 Orlando Arcia At The Plate

-- Among the qualifying batters in MLB action, his batting average ranks ninth, his on-base percentage ranks 33rd, and he is 61st in the league in slugging.
+- He ranks eighth in batting average, 32nd in on base percentage, and 45th in slugging among the qualified hitters in MLB play.

-- Arcia will look to extend his six-game hitting streak.
-He's batting .333 during his last games.
+- Arcia will look to extend his seven-game hitting streak.
+He's batting .412 with one homer over the course of his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.